PQCEmblem/pqcemblem/README.md

 - Supports IND-CCA secure key encapsulation mechanism.
 - Support for Linux OS using GNU GCC.
 - Includes Known Answer Tests (KATs).
-- `Additional_Implementation` is an implementation of EMBLEM and R_EMBLEM using the compressed private key.
+- `Additional_Implementation` is an implementation of EMBLEM and R.EMBLEM using the compressed private key.

 ## Implementation